 Cut cold butter into slabs and add to flour mixture.
-Crumble together well with fingertips.
+Cut into flour then crumble together well with fingertips.
 Form a well in the flour then shake the buttermilk mixture and pour a little bit into the flour. (see video)

 The casualties of cooking.
 Read my story to see why my finger is wrapped.

 Mix flour and liquid together a little at a time.
-Pour in more liquid and mix until mixture becomes soft and gooey.
+Pour in several more small amounts of liquid and mix until mixture becomes soft.

-Sprinkle flour onto a clean, dry, flat surface and remove dough from bowl onto flour.
-Shape into a football shape.
-Use the scrapper to bring the dough together, then lift and place onto the parchment paper in the pie plate.
+Sprinkle tapioca flour onto a clean, dry, flat surface and remove dough from bowl onto flour.
+Knead dough until it is easy to form a ball then form into a football shape.
+Use a scrapper to bring the dough together, then lift and place onto the parchment paper in the pie plate.
 Shape and make one slit across on top of dough in each direction. (see video)

 Place into a preheated 400 degree oven.

-Bake for 15 minutes.
+Bake for 20 to 30 minutes.
 It's done when a toothpick stuck into the middle comes out clean.
 Allow to cool about 5 minutes in pan then place onto cooling rack and allow to fully cool. (see video)

 I wrapped my gluten free bread in plastic wrap.
 The ones in tinfoil are what my sister made for the family.